2025 - All Construction Projects

 Traffic Impacts:

-- Monday, April 28: Ballard Road between the I-41 ramps will close long-term.
+• Ballard Road between the I-41 ramps CLOSED long-term.

-- Wednesday, April 30: Ballard Road northbound between I-41 and Evergreen Dr. will be closed long term.
+• Ballard Road northbound between I-41 and Evergreen Dr. CLOSED long term.

-- Various nighttime lane closures and full freeway closures will be needed for bridge demolition.
+• Various nighttime I-41 lane closures and full freeway closures will be needed for bridge construction

 Project website: https://i41project.wisconsindot.gov/